UMD: A Globally Connected University

 After you commit to the program, Education Abroad will enroll you in the following three (3) credit UMD course:

-- AAPS 300: Corporate Social Responsibility: Ghana A Strategy for Sustainable Educational Development
+- AAPS 300: Corporate Social Responsibility: Ghana A Strategy for Sustainable Development

 The credit you earn during this program will count as resident credit.

-You will stay in shared accommodations in student dorms.
+You will stay in shared accommodations close to the University of Ghana.
 The rooms are double occupancy and furnished with a bed, a locker, a reading table, and a chair for each person.
-Each room has a bathroom and a small kitchen.
+Each room has a bathroom.

 Costs listed are current for summer 2017.
 Costs for summer 2018 will be updated shortly.